-The Health Care Management (HCM) Certificate Program offers a curriculum designed to develop strategic management and leadership skills.
+The Health Care Management (HCM) Certificate Program offers a curriculum designed to develop strategic management and leadership skills applicable to the health care industry.

-Cosponsored by WSU's Raj Soin College of Business (RSCoB) and the Boonshoft School of Medicine, the HCM Certificate Program is designed for physicians, managers, nurses and other health care providers and administrators who can benefit from master's-level business courses.
+Co-sponsored by WSU's Raj Soin College of Business (RSCoB) and the Boonshoft School of Medicine, the HCM Certificate Program is designed for physicians, nurses and other health care providers; administrators; and others who could benefit from master's-level business courses focused specifically on the health care sector.

 Upon completion, graduates are awarded a Certificate in Health Care Management.